KanbanUniversity/gooddeeds/manage.md

 ## Extraordinary Good Deeds

-Extraordinary Good Deeds are expected to have a large burden for a long duration of time.
+Extraordinary Good Deeds are expected to have a very large effort investment for a duration exceeding 3 months.
 Examples of this would be:

 - Organizing and Running a Kanban-specific Meetup with > 6 meetings per year
 - Attending and Presenting at a Kanban-specific conference